Telegram Bot

 ## Plan limits

-`max_bot_channels` governs how many group chats an org can connect:
+Your plan sets how many group chats you can connect:

 | Plan | Bot channels |